blankaex/blog/_drafts/smt-manual.md

 {% include gallery images=images %}

 ## Commands (Part II)
-Command Menu: MAGIC / ITEM / STATUS
+**Command Menu: MAGIC / ITEM / STATUS**

 ### MAGIC
-Characters other than the main character can use magic.
+Characters other than the protagonist can use magic.
 Some demons that cannot use magic.
 Combat spells will only be displayed in-battle.
 The various types of magic are described on pages 34~37.

 ### ITEM
 * **Use:** Use an item in your possession.